-The school, Napa Christian Campus of Education, launches a drive to raise $200,000 for reconstruction.
+The school, Napa Christian Campus of Education, appeared

 The quake, California’s largest in 25 years, injured

 .
 It was not immediately clear whether any Adventists

 were among those injured.
 Early estimates put the total cost of quake damages

 at more than $1 billion.